 Bristlecone avoids artificially coupling operations by providing the developer with the task program construct.
 The developer uses a task to encompass a single conceptual operation.
 Tasks are represented in Figure 1 as rectangles.
 A set of task specifications loosely couple the tasks together.
-Each task contains a task specification that the runtime uses to determine (1) when to execute the task, (2) what data the task needs, (3) how the task changes the role this data plays in the computation, and (4) optionally, the data structure consistency properties that should hold when the task exits.
+Each task contains a task specification that the runtime uses to determine (1) when to execute the task, (2) what data the task needs, and (3) how the task changes the role this data plays in the computation.
 If a task fails, the runtime uses the task specifications to reason how to adapt the future execution of the software system so that the execution does not depend on the failed task.